ranjak/StickyPlatforms/README.md

 ```
 mkdir build
 cd build
-cmake ..
+cmake -DCMAKE_INSTALL_PREFIX=<path to a destination folder for the game> ..
 make
+make install
 ```

+You need to install the game so that it can load the resources it needs.
+Installation destination does not matter, you can set the install prefix to anywhere you want.

 ### Windows (MSVC)

-In CMake, before configuring the project, add a variable `SDL2_PATH` pointing to the root folder where SDL2, SDL2\_image  and SDL2\_ttf libraries are located
+In CMake, before configuring the project, add a variable `CMAKE_PREFIX_PATH` pointing to the root folder where SDL2, SDL2\_image  and SDL2\_ttf libraries are located
-(the folder should contain `lib` and `ìnclude` subfolders).
+(the folder should contain `lib` and `include` subfolders).

+Set `CMAKE_INSTALL_PREFIX` to the directory where you want the game to be installed.

-You can then proceed to configure, generate and build the project in Visual Studio.
+You can then proceed to configure, generate the project, and build the `INSTALL` target in Visual Studio.

 ### Other

 So far, the game has been tested on Linux and Windows only, but it should work at least on Mac as well.

-## Running

-When running the game, make sure your working directory is the source directory, where the `assets` folder is, otherwise the game won't find it.

-### How To Play
+## How To Play

   * __Run__: Left/Right arrow keys
   * __Jump__: Space key.
 How long you hold the key down will influence your jump height.